 The GPS/IMU data was processed to provide precise positions of camera centers for application as photogrammetric control in the aerotriangulation phase of project completion.
-The static GPS base station data for each mission day was processed in March and November 2006 using the NGS Online Processing User Service (OPUS) software to compute fixed baseline solutions from three CORS stations.
+The static GPS base station data for each mission day were processed in March and November 2006 using the NGS Online Processing User Service (OPUS) software to compute fixed baseline solutions from three CORS stations.
 The final NAD83 position reported by OPUS was the average of these three baseline solutions.
-The airborne kinematic data for each flight was processed using Applanix POSPac (ver.
-4.3) software in May 2006 and August 2007.
-Some additional processing was done in November 2007 on all four mission datasets to correct for a systematic vertical error in the camera station positions.
-An Airborne Positioning and Orientation Report was written and is on file with other project data within the RSD Applications Branch (AB) Project Archive.
+The airborne kinematic data for each flight were processed using Applanix POSPac (ver.
+4.3) software in May 2006 and August 2007, with some additional processing done in November 2007 to correct for systematic vertical errors in the camera station positions.